NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 to mitigate this issue as it would allow using a value between *cwnd* and *flight_size* to calculate the new *ssthresh* in {{eqssthresh}}.
-The congestion window growth mechanism defined in {{?RFC7661}} is safe to use even when *cwnd* increases beyond receive window as it validates *cwnd* based on the amount of data acknowledged by the network in an RTT which implicitly accounts for the allowed receive window.
+The congestion window growth mechanism defined in {{?RFC7661}} is safe to use even when *cwnd* is greater than the receive window as it validates *cwnd* based on the amount of data acknowledged by the network in an RTT which implicitly accounts for the allowed receive window.
 Some implementations of CUBIC currently use *cwnd* instead of *flight_size*